Fracking in the Permian Basin

 Over 2 million people live in the middle of the oil and gas spree.
 Credit: Julie Dermansky

 Many people in the Permian Basin are sick and tired of the oil and gas companies.
 Countless groups and NGOs are protesting against the different aspects of the Permian’s fracking spree.
-In the Permian Basin itself, civil society groups rally against the companies’ expansion plans and pollution.1556115563[70] A New Mexico group intends to take Occidental Petroleum, one of the largest oil producers in the Permian basin, to court over illegally polluting the air.14681 Wild Earth Guardians and many other groups have filed lawsuits against leases and companies operating in the basin, to protect the little liveable environment that’s left.1556515567 Around the Permian, groups are opposing the construction of pipelines that would transport Permian oil and gas.[71]
-Along the Gulf Coast, other groups fight oil and gas export terminals and petrochemical facilities.14683[73] In reaction to the protests, the state of Texas passed a new law in 2019.[74]
+In the Permian Basin itself, civil society groups rally against the companies’ expansion plans and pollution.1556115563[70] Over the years, Wild Earth Guardians and other groups have filed lawsuits against leases and companies operating in the basin, to protect the little liveable environment that’s left.15565155672143221433 Around the Permian, groups are opposing the construction of pipelines that would transport Permian oil and gas.[71]
+Along the Gulf Coast, other groups fight oil and gas export terminals and petrochemical facilities.14683[73]21434 In reaction to the protests, the state of Texas passed a new law in 2019.[74]
 Since then, protesters can get 2 years in prison simply for the intent of blocking a pipeline.[75]
 The vague use of the term “intent” in the law makes any kind of opposition against oil and gas production in the state even riskier.

 In Sweden, activists successfully protested against Gothenburg LNG, a fossil gas terminal that would have imported fracked gas from the US.
 Credit: Jana Eriksson